Conditions Sinusitis

 In diagnosing sinusitis, the doctor will first ask about the symptoms – for example whether the person has trouble breathing through their nose or any smell disorder.
 They will gently press and tap the face to see whether there are any typical pains.

 After that, there are various testing options.
-For example, the doctor can use a so-called endoscope to examine the inside of the nose.
+For example, the doctor can use an endoscope to examine the inside of the nose.
 This is a tubular device with a small light which is inserted into the nose.
 In this way, the doctor can see whether the mucus membrane is swollen and what the color of the nasal secretion is.
 In exceptional cases a probe is used to take a sample of the secretion and have it examined for pathogens in the laboratory.

 If the diagnosis remains unclear or there are any indications of complications, images can also be taken of the inside of the nose – for example, using computed tomography (CT) or ultrasound.